scottalford75/Remora-docs/docs/source/software/hal-pruencoder.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 | Position Outout from PRUencoder
-| For SPindle, this is conneted to spindle.n.revs
+| For Spindle, this is conneted to spindle.n.revs

 .. code-block::